Juke joint: Urban juke joint

 Peter Guralnick describes many Chicago juke joints as corner bars that go by an address and have no name.
 The musicians and singers perform unannounced and without microphones, ending with little if any applause.
 Guralnick tells of a visit to a specific juke joint, Florence's, in 1977.
 In stark contrast to the streets outside, Florence's is dim, and smoke-filled with the music more of an accompaniment to the "various business" being conducted than the focus of the patrons' attention.
 The "sheer funk of all those closely [sic]packed-together bodies, the shouts and laughter" draws his attention.
 He describes the security measures and buzzer at the door, there having been a shooting there a few years ago.
 On this particular day Magic Slim was performing with his band, the Teardrops, on a bandstand barely big enough to hold the band.

 Katrina Hazzard-Gordon writes that "[t]he honky-tonk was the first urban manifestation of the jook, and the name itself later became synonymous with a style of music.
 Related to the classic blues in tonal structure, honky-tonk has a tempo that is slightly stepped up.
 It is rhythmically suited for many African-American dances…", but cites no reference.

 Legacy

 The allure of juke joints has inspired many large-scale commercial establishments, including the House of Blues chain and the Ground Zero in Clarksdale, Mississippi.
 Traditional juke joints, however, are under some pressure from other forms of entertainment, including casinos.

 Jukes have been celebrated in photos and film.
 Marion Post Wolcott's images of the dilapidated buildings and the pulsing life they contained are among the most famous documentary images of the era.
-A juke joint is featured prominently in the movie The Color Purple.
+Juke joints are featured prominently in the movies The Color Purple, The Great Debaters, and Sinners.